 This s perhaps the most important statistic as it gives us a clear perspective on the performance of the Mortal Kombat series as a whole and through these numbers, we can see that this is the best-selling fighting game franchise of all time.
 You can rarely see complete sales statistics for all of the games in a franchise, so we can’t find all of the numbers, but from what we could find, we can see that Mortal Kombat 11 is the most successful game in the series, having sold 12 million copies.

-The Mortal Kombat series has grossed over $7 billion in revenue.
+The Mortal Kombat series revenue reached over $7 billion.

 (Sources: VG Sales, GameFAQs)